mgimond/Spatial_pre2021/_book/A01-Data-Manipulation.md

 ### Converting an `sf` object to a `Spatial*` object (`spdep`/`sp`) {-#app1_5_1}

 The following code will convert point, polyline or polygon features to a `spatial*` object.
+While the current version of `spdep` will now accept `sf` objects, converting to `spatial*` objects will be necessary with legacy `spdep` packages.
 In this example, an `sf` polygon feature is converted to a `SpatialPolygonsDataFrame` object.

 ```r